exercism/docs/using/faqs.md

 However, when it comes to solving an exercise, the devil is often in the details.
 In other words, that simple exercise is suddenly more challenging once you think about the finer details.

-To learn more about what it means for the devil to be in the details, check out the [Overkill][overkill] and [Succession][succession] talks by Katrina.
+To learn more about what it means for the devil to be in the details, check out the [Here Be Dragons][here-be-dragons] and [One Small Step][one-small-step] talks by Katrina.

 ## The Basics